• Art Magazine

 Sustainability as the foundation of the fashion industry

-Sustainability has long been more than a marketing tool.
+Sustainability is no longer just a marketing tool.
 It has become a cornerstone of the fashion industry, influencing all stages of the value chain – from raw material extraction and production to consumer behavior.
 Consumers are increasingly asking about origin, materials, and production conditions.
-Brands that fail to provide answers here risk losing customers and jeopardizing their credibility.
+Brands that cannot provide answers risk losing customers and jeopardizing their credibility.

 Sustainability has become a cornerstone of the fashion industry.